ingeno/foundation-github-actions/README.md

 #### Versioning
 A unified versioning system is implemented for all actions, ensuring uniformity across the entire project.
-This approach uses Lerna, which automatically adjusts the version of all actions and workflows in the monorepo.
+This approach uses Lerna, which automatically adjusts the version of all actions and workflows in the repository.
 As a result, all the previous are updated to the same version and are released simultaneously.

 #### Release Condition